 Last but not least, make sure you continue performing in your current role too.
 Oftentimes when professionals have their eye set on a new position, they start to slack on their current responsibilities.
 The new manager will find it hard to believe in your vision and ability to execute if you’re not performing and innovating in your current role, even if you’re feeling uninspired by it.
 Excellence in your current role is the basis for how you will be evaluated in the first few weeks that your new manager is in the office.

-Career and leadership development expert Kimberly Brown helps readers make sure their next move is the best move, here, every other Wednesday.
-Have a question for her?
-Email email@example.com (and read our submission terms here).
-Listen to the Your Next Move podcast here.
+Career and leadership-development expert Kimberly Brown helps readers make sure their next move is the best move.
+Listen to the Your Next Move podcast here and keep up with Kimberly on her website.